 Graduation is a privilege, not a right.
 The Principal has the prerogative to award the diploma at a later date.
 Once seniors have been released from school after their final exams, they are not to return to school except for school business or as directed by the Administration for specific exercises.
 No disruption of the school will be tolerated at any time.
 Failure to comply can result in nonparticipation in graduation and withholding of the diploma until after graduation.
 Criminal conduct will be reported to the police.
 The Principal shall, well in advance of graduation, make known in writing to members of the graduating class and their parents the standards of proper conduct pertaining to graduation.
-The Principal has the right to refuse a student's participation in the graduation ceremonies and to withhold awarding of a diploma on graduation day on the following grounds: (1) Failure to pass the required courses and meet academic requirements for graduation, (2) Failure to pass the required courses and meet academic requirements for graduation, (2) Failure to pass the required courses and meet academic requirements for graduation, (3) Refusal to wear academic robes (caps, tassels, and gowns) and other appropriate clothing as required by the Principal, (4) Violation of the Drug & Alcohol Policy at any time during the two weeks prior to graduation, (5) Serving of a suspension at the time of graduation and (6) Any breach of behavior or decorum that would tend to discredit the school while attending or while en route to or from any of the traditional functions.
+Because the school is interested in maintaining the quality and integrity of its programs throughout the school year, infractions of school rules which occur after May 1st of any school year may be subject to further consequences in addition to those listed below, which include but are not limited to, removal from school activities, senior class activities and/or participation in graduation activities or ceremonies.
+The Principal has the right to refuse a student's participation in the graduation ceremonies and to withhold awarding of a diploma on graduation day for reasons including but not limited to: (1) Failure to pass the required courses and meet academic requirements for graduation, (2) Failure to participate in the graduation rehearsals as deemed necessary by the Principal, (3) Refusal to wear academic robes (caps, tassels, and gowns) and other appropriate clothing as required by the Principal, (4) Violation of the Drug & Alcohol Policy after May 1, (5) Serving of a suspension at the time of graduation and (6) Any breach of behavior or decorum that would tend to discredit the school while attending or while en route to or from any of the traditional functions.